 Welcome to the Office of Government Procurement

-The OGP commenced operations in 2014 and will, together with four key sectors (Health, Defence, Education and Local Government), take responsibility for sourcing all goods and services on behalf of the Public Service.
-In addition, the OGP will also take full responsibility for procurement policy and procedures.
+The OGP commenced operations in 2014 and, together with four key sectors (Health, Defence, Education and Local Government), has responsibility for sourcing all goods and services on behalf of the Public Service.
+In addition, the OGP also has full responsibility for procurement policy and procedures.

 The OGP has produced a suite of information leaflets for buyers and suppliers.

 - Office of Government Procurement - Meeting your Sourcing Needs: includes information on how the OGP engages with you to understand your sourcing needs; Procurement Support Requests (PSRs); procurement procedures; and finding what you need to buy on the OGP website.